Backhouse Jones Watermark

 Anyone wishing to proceed with a claim should note that:

-• The above figures do not include VAT and we add VAT and disbursements to our fees.
-Disbursements are costs related to your matter that are payable to third parties such as Counsel Fee (which range from £500-£10,000 & VAT), travel and postage to be agreed in advance.
+• The above figures do not include VAT at standard rate of 20% and we add VAT at standard rate of 20% and disbursements to our fees.
+Disbursements are costs related to your matter that are payable to third parties such as Counsel Fee (which range from £500-£10,000 & VAT at standard rate of 20%), travel and postage to be agreed in advance.

 • Interest and compensation may take the debt into a higher banding, with a higher cost.